Canning zucchini, peppers and onions couldn’t be any easier! Delicious sweet-and-sour pickles to serve on bread or as a side dish.

 - 350 ml/ 12 fl.oz/ 1 ½ cups water

 - 130 g/ 4.6 oz/ 2/3 cup sugar

 - 2 teaspoons whole black peppercorns

 - 2 teaspoons yellow curry powder

-I prefer to leave the vegetables for at least 1 week before starting to eat them.
-They keep well in the cellar (at least six months), but do keep any open jar in the refrigerator and consume it within two weeks.
+- I prefer to leave the vegetables for at least 1 week before starting to eat them.
+They keep well in the cellar (at least six months), but do keep any open jar in the refrigerator and consume within two weeks.

 Amount Per Serving:Calories: 223 Total Fat: 1g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 1g Cholesterol: 0mg Sodium: 885mg Carbohydrates: 49g Fiber: 5g Sugar: 37g Protein: 5g